dhansonTechtonic/database-react-bulma-sass-phase/LessonPlan.md

 - [ ] **Create and state the content learning objectives using a "Students will be able to...
 (SWBAT)" statement, Bloom's action verbs, and the forms and functions of language that students will use to display their learning**

-Students will be able to know how to build an Express app from the ground up with a MongoDB database.
+Students will be able to know how to build a React app from the ground up with Bulma and Sass for CSS.

 - [ ] **Give context around how mastery of this concept ties into the overarching learning goal from the review section**

-Mastery of this concept will give students a deeper understanding of how to build full stack applications and backends in NoSQL databases.
+Mastery of this concept will give students a deeper understanding of how to build full stack applications and front ends in React as well as how to use Sass and a CSS framework/library.

 - [ ] **Orient them as to why this learning is important and what it's benefits are for them**

-Learning how to build a full stack application is important because this is what the students will be doing as developers and they will be using mongoose and MongoDB frequently.
+Learning how to build a full stack application is important because this is what the students will be doing as developers and they will be using React, CSS Frameworks, and Sass frequently.

 ------------------------------------------------------------------------------------------------------------------------------